florianstijven/-colorectal-surrogacy-analysis/README.md

 # R-code

-To reproduce the results reported in Stijven et al. (2023), first run the `colorectal_model_fit.R`.
+To reproduce the results reported in Stijven et al. (2023), first run `colorectal_model_fit.R`.
 The code in this file fits a set of vine copula models, selects the best fitting model based in the Akaike information criterion, and conducts the Monte Carlo sensitivity analysis for the individual causal association.
 The results of this sensitivity analysis are then saved to `sensitivity_analysis_results.RData`.
 These results are further analyzed (plots, tables, etc.) in `colorectal_processing.R`.
-Plots are saved in the `Figures` directory.
+Plots are saved to the `Figures` directory.

 The `Code - Combining Conditions` directory contains R-code for a supplementary analysis where a more fine-grained use of unverifiable assumptions is illustrated.
+This supplemnentary analysis is described in detail in Stijven et al. (2023, Supplementary Materials).

 # Data